 DUI Traffic Stops Practice Test

-During the One Leg Stand test, what should the driver do after taking the first step?
+During the HGN test, what should the driver follow with their eyes?

 Next Question